JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_4.md

 We know of at least two people who will attend the General Conference in Maine, USA, which will be held at Bowdoin College, Brunswick on August 2-7, 1987.

-Neil Francey from Robinson, Brisbane, Q1d. and William Wentworth from Towamba, NSW will be representing Australia.
+Neil Francey from Robinson, Brisbane, Qld. and William Wentworth from Towamba, NSW will be representing Australia.
 The theme of the conference is: “Our relationship with God: Personal Transformation and its Power to Transform the World.”
 We wish them safe journey and are looking forward to their report on this great spiritual experience.

 ## Dear Six-0-Six